antholeole/blog/src/content/blog/a-week-with-jj.md

 pubDate: July 15, 2024
 ---

 I've heard about [jujutsu](https://github.com/martinvonz/jj) months ago.
-I'm always looking for better tools; I guess you could say I'm a software early adopter.
-I use a [kakoune](https://kakoune.org/) plugin for VSCode, evangelize [nix](nixos.org), and even use a [3x5+5 keyboard](https://bastardkb.com/product/charybdis-nano-prebuilt-preorder-2/).
+I've never been _bad_ at git; infact, I've been quite good at getting myself out of git-shaped pickles, and generally know my way around the tool - but I've always been looking for something _more_.
+Something I don't feel like I have to wrap up with scripts and monkeypatches.

-In a recent wave of posts about `jj` (jj, if you weren't sure, is the binary name that jujutsu uses), followed by a sign-from-the-heavens coworker who switched to `jj` for a company hack-week, I decided I had to give it a try.
+In the recent wave of posts about `jj` (jj, if you weren't sure, is the binary name that jujutsu uses), followed by a sign-from-the-heavens coworker who switched to `jj` for a company hack-week, I ws finally convinced to give it a try.

 Unfortunately, I liked it a lot.